 The TEC must approve an Election Calendar.
-We have not yet seen the calendar for the upcoming 2018 Election, but according to the 2015 Election Ordinance the second Tuesday in June is usually scheduled for the General Election (June 12, 2018) and if there are more than two candidates certified to run for office, a Primary Election would be held the tenth Tuesday prior to the General Election (April 9, 2018).
-The TEC must make the official Election Announcement, check the MCT website for up-to-date information.
+We have not yet seen the calendar for the upcoming 2020 Election, but according to the 2017 Election Ordinance the second Tuesday in June is usually scheduled for the General Election and if there are more than two candidates certified to run for office, a Primary Election would be held the tenth Tuesday prior to the General Election.
+The TEC will make the official Election Announcement, check the MCT website for up-to-date information.

 What positions will be up for election?

-Each of the six Minnesota Chippewa Tribe Reservations are scheduled to elect three of the five elected positions in the 2018 election cycle.
+Each of the six Minnesota Chippewa Tribe Reservations are scheduled to vote on two of the five elected positions in the 2020 election cycle.
 See the MCT website containing the Election Ordinance for exact details.

 Where can I find the MCT Constitution?